Vonage/vivid-3/libs/components/src/lib/fab/README.md

 ## Icon

 Use the `icon` attribute to change the FAB's icon.
-You can choose an icon from the [vivid icons search platform](https://icons.vivid.vonage.com).
+You can choose an icon from the [icons gallery](https://icons.vivid.vonage.com).

 - Type: `String`
 - Default: `''`